Universidad Pablo de Olavide in Seville, Spain

 Students live with host families.
 Host families provide students with their own furnished room and often their own bathroom, but a shared bathroom situation is not uncommon.
 Some families will host more than one international student.
 During the housing application process (after students have been accepted by UPO), students can choose if they would rather live with a family closer to downtown Seville, or closer to the UPO campus.
 Students who have studied at UPO in the past recommend future students to live closer to downtown Seville, as students are downtown most of the weekend.

-Meals: Host families provide students with all meals except, of course, when they are traveling.
+Meals: Host families provide breakfast and dinner, Monday through Friday; all other meals are the student's responsibility.
 There is a large central cafeteria on-campus that serves a variety of foods for every taste and budget, as well as several smaller cafes around campus as well.
 There is regular, convenient bus service from UPO campus/host families to downtown Seville where there are numerous restaurants and grocery stores.

 Students pay North Central College tuition and room and board to the host institution.
 Students are personally responsible for paying airfare, health insurance, departure tax, books, extra personal travel and spending money, as these items are not included in room and board fees.
 North Central College financial aid does apply.